 No, the CS minor is only for BSc students.

-No, only BSc students from Delft, Leiden or Erasmus can participate.
+No, only BSc students from TU Delft, and students from certain faculties of Leiden University and Erasmus University of Rotterdam can participate.